-Overview of Fiscal 2015
+■ Overview of Fiscal 2016

-Amid this environment, the Shoko Chukin Bank continued to devote its utmost efforts to fulfilling the safety net function, mainly in crisis response measures considering the impact of reconstruction and revitalization after disaster, as well as rapidly changing prices for raw materials, on business performance and cash flows of SMEs.
+Amid this environment, as a designated financial institution that is responsible for conducting crisis response measures, the Shoko Chukin Bank continued to devote its utmost efforts to fulfilling the safety net function, considering the impact of unexpected natural disasters, including the 2016 Kumamoto Earthquake, and external factors such as the slowdown in the world economy on business performance and cash flows of SMEs.
 Through this support for SMEs in terms of cash flows and stabilization of management, we endeavored to contribute to maintaining employment and stabilizing the economy of local communities.

-Income before income taxes and other of ¥33.5 billion and net income of ¥11.5 billion were recorded despite a decrease in interest income due to factors such as declining returns amid a low-interest environment.
+Income before income taxes and other of ¥49.1 billion and net income of ¥31.3 billion were recorded despite a decrease in interest income due to factors such as declining returns amid a low-interest environment.
 We are grateful for the support of our shareholders and clients in enabling us to achieve these results.

-Operating Performance and Management in Fiscal 2016
+▮ Operating Performance and Management in Fiscal 2017